 Congressional Internship Program

-Interns would be responsible for all cost related to their internship (housing, travel, food).
+Interns would be responsible for all costs related to their internship (housing, travel, food).
 As the program grows and gains financial support, it is feasible we could offer stipends.

 Industry Mentorship Programs